A Bright Future for the Church in America

 The Church Implodes

-In the United States during the late 1960s and early 1970s, the Catholic Church nearly self-destructed in terms of maintaining itself as a self-perpetuating organization.
+In the United States during the 1960s and early 1970s, the Catholic Church nearly self-destructed in terms of maintaining itself as a self-perpetuating organization.
 Here we are considering the Church as an institution in a particular country, not as the mystical Body of Christ.
 Large numbers of priests left the priesthood, candidates for the priesthood dwindled dramatically, and seminaries began to close down.
 Most of the clergy who remained embraced liberal views and practices justified as being supported by distorted, misleading, or downright contradictory interpretations of the teachings or purported "spirit" of Vatican II.
 The minority of faithful priests who remained were often persecuted or exiled to the smallest rural parishes.
 Entire congregations of nuns began to shrink in size or disappear altogether.

-During the late 1960s the traditional Latin Mass was more than merely abandoned; it was effectively suppressed, disparaged, then forgotten while being replaced with a new, insipid Novus Ordo vernacular Mass.
+During the 1970s the traditional Latin Mass was more than merely abandoned; it was effectively suppressed, disparaged, then forgotten while being replaced with a new, insipid Novus Ordo vernacular Mass.
 Into the 1980s through the early 2000s, most Catholics born after 1960 were effectively ignorant of its existence or have never experienced its beautiful reverence, sublime mysticism, or the fearless teaching of its priests.

 Sunday Mass attendance, as a rough and minimal indicator of the spiritual commitment of Catholics, dropped from large majorities of baptized Catholics (at 80%) to small minorities (at 20%).
 This 20% figure has held steady or fallen only slightly since the turn of the Millennium.
 Virtually all Catholics stopped going to Confession regularly, if at all.
 Married Catholics as a whole ceased to be open to having large families with numerous studies or surveys showing that almost all (perhaps up to 98%) actively rejected the Church's rich teaching regarding the transmission of life.
 Liturgical abuse abounded in ways too numerous to describe here.
 Once stalwart Church institutions, from grammar schools to virtually all colleges, ceased to be authentically Catholic.

 Many in the tiny percentage of faithful Catholics who remained placed responsibility upon ineffectual or openly liberal bishops and the liberal priests and nuns who dominated everyday life in parishes.
 I was assured by a very reliable source that a majority of our bishops were prepared to break away from Rome (schism) in the late 1970s and early 1980s.
-If you are nearing fifty years of age, you were a child when this implosion of the Church began playing out.
+If you are nearing sixty years of age, you were a child when this implosion of the Church began playing out.
 Anyone younger can only glean how dramatically and quickly the Church fell apart from numerous books written on the subject (such as The Desolate City by Anne Roche Muggeridge, first published in 1986).

 More recently, Dr. Taylor Marshall documented the purposeful, historical, and theological efforts to devastate the one, true faith in his bestselling book, Infiltration, the Plot to Destroy the Church from Within.